jouellnyc/BB-ESP32-KIOSK/README.md

 - Build your own kiosk for your favorite baseball team:

   LilyGo Watch, LilyGo 2.4 ESP32, ESP#@-S3-BOX Lite, or ThingVerse Model using an ESP32 DevKit.
-- If it's gametime the kiosk will refresh every 120 seconds.
+- If it's gametime for you team, the kiosk will refresh the score every 120 seconds.
 - If no game 'today',  it will wait a few hours and retry.
+- If it's the offseason, it will tell you when open day is.

 #### Requirements
 - ESP32 DevKitC